 While most countries see renewables as the way of the future, Australia is still obsessed with fossil-fuels.
 Macquarie Business School's Professor Martina Linnenluecke examines the business case for coal.

 Why would anyone go into the family business?

 Australians have long been fascinated by the Shakespearean succession dramas among families such as the Murdochs and Packers.
 But as we move into the peak Baby Boomer retirement years a crisis may be looming - who will take over the family businesses

 Cashless society a foil for rogue banks

-The potential for money laundering by rogue banks will diminish as Australia transitions to a cashless society, says Macquarie University finance Professor Tom Smith.
+The potential for money laundering by rogue banks will diminish as Australia transitions to a cashless society, says Macquarie Business School's Professor Tom Smith.

 Who are Australians in 2019?

 Five Macquarie University academics give a snapshot of what it means to be an Australian right now.